Zipcoder/reveal-slides.tcus/md/concurrency-synchronous.md

 #### Identifying Race conditions
 * Notice that the output of the previous program was a value greater than 1,000,000.
 * This is caused by threads accessing _stale_ data.
-  * Data is considered _stale_ the value of an operand changes but fetching the operand and obtains the old rather than the new value of the operand
+  * Data is considered _stale_ when the value of an operand changes but fetching the operand obtains the old, rather than the new, value of the operand